What can lead to anxiety or depression?

 - You start to panic in certain situations, or have a panic attack.

-Panic attacks are a major symptom of anxiety.
-Panic attacks can be really scary.
+Panic attacks are a major symptom of anxiety and can be really scary to experience.
 Here are some signs that you're having a panic attack:

 - Trouble breathing